primitivefinance/arbiter-dispute-game/specification.md

 We consider a positive result **explicitly** to be a reproducible game that is resolved incorrectly for any reason (we correctly identified a flaw in the system).
 If we find a positive result we will investigate it further and identify and document the conditions under which it occurs in our report.
+A positive result can give the Primitive Team more infromation about where to look for additional positive results in the system.
-We consider a negative result **explicitly** to discover no unexpected behavior in our simulations.
+We consider a negative result **explicitly** to be no unexpected behavior in our simulations.

-We will run 100M (very rough estimate) game simulations on one or many cannon execiution traces.
+We will run 100M (rough estimate) game simulations on one or many cannon execiution traces.
 We will run these simulations to completion regardless of any findings we make along the way.
-We will vary any combination of up to five malicious agents acording to some heuristics.
+We will vary any combination of up to five malicious agents acording to agent heuristics.

-#### Malicious Agent Heuristics
+#### Agent Heuristics
 - **Random:** This agent will make random incorrect claims.
 - **Always:** This agent will make claims half the time and hoenst claims the other half of the time.
 - **Game DDOS:** This agent will continously create games by submitting incorrect claims.
-- [JAM with Team on the last two]
+- **Purely Profit Seeking Honest Agent**: Plays the most profitable honest strategy.
+- **Purely Profit Seeking**: Plays the most profitable strategy regardless of honesty.
+- **Honest Agent**: Always Plays the honest strategy.

+**Bonus**: Are there any agent hueristics regarding collusion and or censorship that we should consider?
+What combination of these agents are most important to consider?

+A positive result would be a game in which the profit seeking agent is not abel to make a profitable honest claim.

 #### Data Collection
 - game ID: the ID of the dispute game instance
-- sequence of claims and their timesteps and transaction meta data: the sequence of claims made by the agents in the game
+- Sequence of claims and their timesteps and transaction meta data: the sequence of claims made by the agents in the game cost of transactions and gas price.
 - Wether the game was resolved correctly or not
 - Agent meta-data: The cost of being malicious is the amount of money the malicious agent lost by being malicious.
 - How many claims were made in a game: this is the number of claims made by all agents in the game.
-- [What other data points should we collect?]
+- For Profit Seeking agents, what transactions do they consider sending?
+Honest, dishonest or nothing? and The Profit Value of each actions.

 We will perform analysis on the data we collect from the simulations.
 We will graph the sequence of claims made over time and identify which agent the claim was made by.
 We will compute averages and standard deviations for relevant data points to identify any key differences between games.

-(Colin what do you think are more important data points to collect?)
+Given historical data, and distributions for gas price given the historical data.
+We can then run simulations where we sample from these distributions to get a more realistic simulation of the gas price.
+After 100M drawings from these distributions, we can draw some T-Stat conclusions about bond pricing: E.G Showing 99.99% confidence that if the network behaves as it has historically we dont believe there will be a vulnerability.

 ## Open questions
 - What is the status of durin.
 Does it block us on anything?
 Should it be included in the scope?
 - What are the externally owned accounts that interact with the pre-image oracle?
+- How much does OPLabs care about the Analysis Report vs the Simulation?
+How important is the reproducability of the simulation?
+E.G we plug and play any fault proof VMs and any program trace.